A. L. Zissu: First Mântuirea period

 These cultural and political activities blended with Zissu's activity in the realm of business.
-He was highly successful in this field, because he never shunned any lucrative activity and displayed "extremely sharp intelligence", but also because of his marriage into the Zimmer family.
+Journalist Christel Wollmann-Fiedler sees his major successes in that field as the result of his "extremely sharp intelligence" and his penchant for lucrative investments, but also notes that he was helped along by his Zimmer relatives.
 In March 1920, he joined up with the Peasant Bank, together with whom he purchased Constantin Vernescu's inheritance from its institutional inheritor, namely the Romanian Academy.
 Also in 1920, Zissu was running a sugar factory in Ripiceni, Botoșani County.
 He also worked in an iron forge and for several forestry firms in Neamț County, and later owned both the Ripiceni factory and the Omega Oil Press in Bucharest.
 His work in forestry and the sugar processing industry was bridged once he began using a novel recipe for extracting sugar out of fir trees.

 In mid-1922, Viața Romînească agreed to publish Zissu's play, În slujba celorlalți ("A Servant to Others").
 As recounted by editorial secretary Mihail Sevastos, they only did so upon being urged by staff member Dimitrie D. Pătrășcanu, in hopes that the "filthy rich" Zissu, "that guy with the sugar", would then sponsor the struggling magazine (he never did).
 Sevastos reports that most of the group agreed that the text, while not disastrously bad, was below their aesthetic standard, and "mannerist".
 Mântuirea was closed through a government order in December 1922, following Zissu's open letter to Cuza's National-Christian Defense League, which resulted in the editorial offices being stormed by angered far-right students.
 Reportedly, Zissu's wealth allowed him to act as a lender or benefactor for Romanian and Jewish intellectuals, including journalist-philosopher Nae Ionescu (before Ionescu's turn to antisemitism).
 From 1924, he sponsored the Jewish modernist Vilna Troupe, which he relocated to Bucharest.
 The Zissus were mainly based in Weimar Germany from as early as 1920.
 In 1929, with revenues from the sugar industry, Zissu commissioned Michael Rachlis, the Russian architect, to build him a luxurious Art Deco home in Berlin-Grunewald, currently known as Villa Zissu.
 The project's completion cost him 20 million lei.
 Before 1925, Zissu also paid for a monument to be erected on the grave of Galați poet Barbu Nemțeanu, who had been his close friend.